Affirm Press

-Affirm Press is an independent Melbourne-based book publisher.
+Affirm Press is a Melbourne-based book publisher.

 History

 In 2010, Affirm Press began publishing several books a year as a part-time operation between Martin Hughes, former editor of The Big Issue, and Graeme Wise, founder of The Body Shop Australia.
 In 2014 Affirm Press appointed Keiran Rogers as its Sales and Marketing Director, and became a full-time publishing house.

 Affirm Press publishes a broad range of non-fiction books and a select fiction list.
 In 2017 they added a kids list.

 Each year Affirm Press partners with a charity to publish a profit-for-purpose book.
-These projects have raised hundreds of thousands of dollars and include bestsellers Letters of Love with the Alannah & Madeline Foundation and The Silver Sea by Alison Lester and Jane Godwin.
+These projects have raised hundreds of thousands of dollars and include bestsellers Letters of Love with the Alannah & Madeline Foundation, The Silver Sea by Alison Lester and Jane Godwin and From Little Things Big Things Grow by Paul Kelly and Kev Carmody.

+In September 2024, it was announced that Simon & Schuster Australia had entered an agreement to acquire Affirm Press.